How To Feed A Loon

 It’s easier than you might think and can even be made a day in advance.

-EXPERT TIP: To make the creamed corn, simply add half-and-half (1 cup), cream cheese (4 oz.), and 5 tbsp butter to a skillet.
+EXPERT TIP: To make the creamed corn, simply add half-and-half (1 cup), cream cheese (4 oz.), and 5 tablespoon butter to a skillet.
 Stir until melted.
 Stir in sugar, salt, and pepper, and then 3 cups of corn.
 If fresh isn’t available, we recommend frozen (that’s been thawed).
 Stir over medium heat until slightly thickened, about 10 minutes.
 This is so good, you could serve the creamed corn as is, but you might want to only go with ½-cup of half-and-half.

 A large silver skillet on the stove filled with homemade creamed corn with a wooden spoon in it.